storset/vtk/src/main/resources/web/jquery/plugins/README.txt

  *   -> defines minimum nr of hits before scrollbar is added to dropdown

 2. jquery.treeview.async.js is modified for use in Vortex with new JSON-data (see file)

+3. jquery.vortexTips.js is a modified version of jquery.tinyTips.js for use in Vortex (see file)